 At the heart of iOrchestra were the Philharmonia Orchestra's award-winning digital “virtual orchestra” installations: in 2015 we returned to Plymouth, Torquay and Truro with Universe of Sound, following the popular installation of RE-RITE in 2014.

 Universe of Sound is an extraordinary free interactive digital installation, allowing you to explore an orchestra from the inside out as they perform Holst’s The Planets.
 Using giant visual displays, touch screens, unconventional projecting surfaces, movement-based interaction and planetarium-style projections, you can take part as musicians, conductors, arrangers and composers.
 The installation also features a new companion piece to The Planets, by composer Joby Talbot, called Worlds, Stars, Systems, Infinity.
 To find out more, watch our Universe of Sound film.

-Based on composer Igor Stravinsky’s fantastic ballet score The Rite of Spring, RE-RITE was intalled in a tent in Plymouth, Toruqay and Truro in 2014.
+Based on composer Igor Stravinsky’s fantastic ballet score The Rite of Spring, RE-RITE was installed in a tent in Plymouth, Torquay and Truro in 2014.
 It was a large-scale walk-through experience that offered visitors the chance to feel the sensation of being among more than 100 expert musicians and experience the thrill of walking among them, via giant projections, surround sound and interactive stations dotted throughout the installation.
 Explore the gallery or watch the film to learn more about RE-RITE.